Taki Unquy: Repression

 The visible leader of the movement was an Indian by the name of Juan Chocne.
-The revolt was harshly suppressed by the Catholic surveyor (visitador) Cristóbal de Albornoz, who collaborated with the future chronicler Felipe Guaman Poma de Ayala.
+The revolt was harshly suppressed by the official representative of the Spanish Crown, the (visitador) Cristóbal de Albornoz, who collaborated with the future chronicler Felipe Guaman Poma de Ayala.
 He took Chocne and the other spiritual leaders to Cusco where they were to reject their beliefs in public.
 The women participants were imprisoned in convents and the Kurakas were fined for their participation in the revolt.

 Conclusion

 The movement declined in a few years, it is estimated that the practice ended in 1572, but the hope of a "reconquest" survived in the folklore and in intellectual circles.
 Bruce Mannheim argues that the fear may have been so strong that fifty years later, when Juan Pérez Bocanegra printed the Quechua hymn "Hanacpachap cussicuinin," he conspicuously avoided the term unquy, though it would fit well into the theme alongside other names of the Pleiades.